championchap/BrainFuck.js/README.md

 ## Still To Do

-  + Loops don't work.
-  + Nested Loops definitely don't work.
+  + Nested Loops don't work.
   + Taking Input from the User doesn't work.